 A large-scale research and investigation project, culminating in a 10,000-word (+/-10%) written thesis.
 Define a topic or area that you’re passionate about and explore it with as much depth as possible, demonstrating an ability to understand the ideas of others, form your own ideas and opinions and present them coherently in a long-form essay.

 Your technological playground

-Get hands-on access to state-of-the-art facilities and tons of bookable gear
+Get hands-on access to industry-standard facilities and tons of bookable gear

 25 studios and production suites for music and sound, including four vintage recording studios with configurable live rooms, a vintage mastering studio, six music production studios, four historic production suites, nine side-room production studios, an electronic music performance space with stage and spatial sound and a radio studio.